-If you placed a claim on property that is in the name of someone other than yourself or a decedent, you will be requested to provide specific documentation that proves your identity and/or that you have the legal capacity to complete a claim on behalf of someone else.
-The documentation listed are examples of the types that may be requested.
-Please do not provide the UPA with any documentation unless it is requested by the UPA through formal correspondence (claim packet).
+If you placed a claim on property that is in your name, you might be requested to provide specific documentation that proves your identity and/or that the property belongs to you.
+The documentation below are examples of the types that may be requested.
+Please do not provide the UPA with any documentation unless it is request by the UPA through formal correspondence (claim packet).

 Types of Documentation Requested (click to expand and close)

-As part of the claim documentation process, the UPA needs a clear photocopy of the claimant’s (person filing the claim) identification card.
+As part of the claim documentation process, the UPA needs a clear photocopy of your personal identification card.
 This form of ID must contain a photo and a signature.
 Examples of acceptable documents proving your identification are, but not limited to:

-As part of the claim documentation process the UPA needs a clear photocopy of a document that contains the property owner's name and their complete social security number (SSN).
+As part of the claim documentation process the UPA needs a clear photocopy of a document that contains both your name and your complete social security number (SSN).
 Examples of acceptable documents proving your SSN are, but not limited to:

 Social Security Card